Here are Contedia's Terms and Conditions of Business.

 10. PRODUCT WARRANTIES

 Most products are supplied with manufacturers’ ‘Return to Base’ warranty, or optional ‘On-Site’ warranty.
 The Buyer should consult relevant manufacturer documentation to confirm the limitations of any product warranty.
-The warranty period commences from the date of delivery, or when the Seller, or its agents, are installing the product, from the date of installation.
-Please note that unless otherwise stated, warranties exclude the operating system, software applications, device drivers and customer data, and apply to original hardware components only.
+The warranty period commences from the date of delivery, or when Contedia Ltd., or its agents, are installing the product, from the date of supply or invoice as determined by the Seller.
+Please note that unless otherwise stated, warranties exclude the operating system, software applications, device drivers and customer data and apply to original hardware components only.

-10.3 All software developments by Contedia, including web & e-commerce sites, databases and/or other, bespoke web applications and custom apps are supplied with a limited, 90-day warranty, unless otherwise stated in the association quotation and/or pre-sale documentation.
-This period accommodates the discovery and reporting of bugs & faults, which the Seller will undertake to correct.
-The Seller will not accept requests for new or enhanced functionality during this period.
-After this period, the Buyer accepts all bugs, faults, inaccuracies in the software, but may purchase additional maintenance or services to amend, correct or redevelop the product at their discretion.
+10.3 All software developed by Contedia Ltd., including web & e-commerce sites, databases and/or other, custom or bespoke applications are supplied with a limited, 30-day warranty, unless otherwise stated.
+This period accommodates the discovery and reporting of bugs & faults, which the Supplier will undertake to correct at no cost to the Buyer.
+Contedia Ltd. will not accept requests for new or enhanced functionality during this period.
+After this period, the Buyer accepts the software as is, but may purchase additional maintenance, support or development services to amend, correct or extend the software at their discretion.

 11. RISK & RETENTION OF TITLE